 The Energy and Sustainable Development + Design laboratory, directed by Abigail Mechtenberg, ND Energy’s International Sustainable Development Researcher, provides a place for undergraduate and graduate students to study, engage, and prepare for key research projects in LMIC areas.

-Currently, these areas include Uganda, Nigeria, Rwanda, and Nepal, where student researchers are implementing E3 - Education, Engineering design, and Entrepreneurship.
+Currently, these areas include Uganda, Nigeria, Rwanda, Haiti, and Nepal, where student researchers are implementing E3 - Education, Engineering design, and Entrepreneurship.
 E3 essentially teaches local technicians and engineers how to prototype, design, build, install, maintain, and create a business venture for renewable energy devices, using local materials and resident technical expertise.

 The devices currently being implemented fall into three categories and provide enough power to produce electricity needed for the project area.